asaddi/allans-comfy-nodes/README.md

 I'm pretty sure nodes for these exist elsewhere, but I didn't want to bring in node suites with 50+ nodes and dozens of dependencies just to use them.

-See below for links to models & original (Python) projects.
+See below for links to the models & the original (Python) projects.

 * Depth Anything V2 support
 * WDv3 Tagger support